robinssq/api-docs/docs/extensionuse.rst

 **1. Create a new article link**

-  - Type the article name and date next to the gold “+” button, then click CREATE + LINK to create the link and the article.
+  - Type the article name and date next to the gold "+" button, then click CREATE + LINK to create the link and the article.
-  - Distinguish links for newsletters by creating them in the Newsletter channel and naming your newsletter articles “[Newsletter] [Date]”.
+  - Distinguish links for newsletters by creating them in the Newsletter channel and naming your newsletter articles "[Newsletter] [Date]".
   - See `SmartLink Naming Conventions`_ for more best practices in naming articles.

 .. image:: _static/extension_instructions/7.png